Benchmarking programming languages and web frameworks

 Axum (Rust)

-Axum is a web framework maintained by the Tokio project team for building modern, efficient web applications using Rust.
-It is crafted to leverage Rust’s asynchronous runtime, Tokio, enabling developers to build applications that are scalable and performant.
+Axum is a web framework maintained by the Tokio project team for building modern web applications using Rust.
+It leverages Rust's asynchronous runtime, Tokio, to enable developers to build applications that are both scalable and performant.
+Axum provides a robust foundation for creating efficient web services.

 This benchmark tests how fast a framework can perform concurrent HTTP requests, I/O operations, and JSON de/serialization.